Centre claims to have saved over ₹51,000 crore through DBT in FY19

-The government offers 439 subsidy schemes, including for cooking gas, Mahatma Gandhi National Rural Employment Guarantee Scheme (MNREGS), Ayushman Bharat, fertilizer subsidy and various scholarships, among others, which fall under the ambit of DBT
+Govt offers 439 subsidy schemes, including for cooking gas and fertilizer subsidy, which fall under the ambit of DBT